conduitio-labs/conduit-connector-mysql/README.md

 A source connector pulls data from an external resource and pushes it to downstream resources via Conduit.

-It (will) operate in two modes: snapshot and CDC.
-Currently only snapshot mode is supported.

 ### Snapshot mode

 Snapshot mode is the first stage of the source sync process.
 It reads all rows